zivlakmilos/magicbook/README.md

 This project operates under a few assumptions:

 - You want to write your book in a single source (markdown)
-- You want to be able to export this source to many different formats (website, pdf, epub, mobi)
+- You want to export this source to many different formats (static website, pdf, epub, mobi)
 - You want your source to be completely free of format-specific markup
 - You want to use CSS to design the look of your book
 - You want to use JavaScript to add interactivity to digital formats